Header image

 NOTE there are NO part by part build instructions.
 The assumption is you have some building experience.

-This is a picture of the updated V1.1a PCB.
+Below, is a picture of the updated V1.1a PCB and new relays.
 It is 100x100mm, double sided copper, from the usual Chinese PCB houses.

 Note, the un-loaded section of the PCB is for band decoding which might be useful if an external PA and LPF is used on HF for example.
 There are also outputs for the other bands, not just HF, all being active low using an ULN2803 device.

-Relays used are OMRON G6K-2P-Y. 12v type.
-I found cheapest source to be on Aliexpress™
+Relays used are OMRON 'G6K-2P-Y'.
+12v type, through-hole.
+I found cheapest source to be on Aliexpress™.

-New version 1.1a PCB The section not loaded is for optional individual Band outputs (active Low)
+Version 1.1 PCB The section not loaded is for optional individual Band output switching (active Low) See Sch.

 Bottom relay provides PTT contacts out.